 Awami Nastaliq is a Nastaliq-style Arabic script font supporting a wide variety of languages of South Asia, including but not limited to Urdu.
 Lesser-known languages often require more vowel diacritics than Urdu.
 They may use a different set of base characters and diacritics, and the base characters often include more nuqtas to represent sounds that are not present in Urdu or standard Arabic.
 This font includes all the vowel diacritics and base characters (that we are aware of) required for languages using the Nastaliq style of Arabic script.

-One font from this typeface family is included in the Awami Nastaliq release:
+Five fonts from this typeface family are included in this release:

 - Awami Nastaliq Regular

 - Awami Nastaliq Medium